NICTA/t3as-redact/README.md

 If `Heuristic post-processing` is selected then code in the UI modifies this data, deleting some NamedEntity items and replacing some with coRefs.

-Data structure for the redaction request:
+The data structure for the redaction request is:

     case class RedactItem(page: Int, start: Int, end: Int, reason: String) case class Redact(redact: List[RedactItem])